History of the Program

 - Develop argumentative skills

-– Analyze a contemporary problem with the Civilization Studies perspective
+- Analyze a contemporary problem from the Civilization Studies perspective

 - Design a research project on the subject matter under study